Last Updated Date: January 18, 2026

 Violet and Theodore are an unlikely couple, paired together on a school project to explore the natural wonders of their state.
 At first, Theodore seems to be the one helping Violet with her sadness, but Violet doesn’t have any understanding about the depth of Theodore’s despair.
 Along their journey, they make several unexpected discoveries about one another.

-After re-reading this book a second time, I enjoyed it every bit as much as the the first.
+After re-reading this book a second time, I enjoyed it every bit as much as the first.
 I liked the writing, the dual character viewpoints, the story, the language, and the symbolism.

 Blue is a primary color.